My grandmother would hum while she swept.

 I’ve tried everything on laminate.
 Everything.
 From decidedly dangerous chemical-laden discount store cleaners to Method to Bona to anything in between.

-And nothing – NOTHING – gets my laminate floors cleaner, more streak-free, and shinier than these two things:
+And nothing – NOTHING – gets my laminate floors cleaner, more streak-free, and shinier than water and vinegar!

 To make my point today, I pulled out a bottle of Method that the previous tenant here had left behind (thinking I was too lazy to mix together water and vinegar).
 I mopped the floor with it and was left with residue.
 And then, in two hours, noticeable footprints.